Antone Rosa: Career

 He clerked for Chief Justice Charles Coffin Harris, and served as Deputy Clerk of the Supreme Court October 25, 1877, to September 3, 1882, but he was not allowed to practice as an attorney, because he had never studied law.
-After taking a two-year career sabbatical to study law, he passed his exam in October 27, 1884, and was admitted to the Bar.
+After taking a two-year career sabbatical to study law, he passed his exam on October 27, 1884, and was admitted to the Bar.
 He was serving as Deputy Attorney-General in 1885 when King Kalākaua appointed him Attorney-General on November 15 to fill a vacancy caused by the departure of John Lot Kaulukou.
 He held that position until June 1887.

 Rosa's name was placed in nomination as an Independent candidate for representative from Honolulu in 1887.
 The Kaumakapili Church hosted numerous meetings for Hawaiians to hear candidate positions on the issues of the day.
 At Rosa's appearances, he spoke in the Hawaiian language and expressed support for the new Bayonet Constitution, but disdained how Kalākaua had been forced into signing it.
 He denounced both the Honolulu Rifles and the Reform Party of Hawaii for their actions in obtaining that constitution, and for what he purported were later illegal exchanges of money after the document became the law of the Kingdom.
 He was defeated by the Reform Party candidate at the September 12 election.

 In October 1887, Kalākaua appointed him as his private secretary and Vice Chamberlain of the Royal Household, where he held the rank of Major.
 Due to a temporary absence of Curtis P. Iaukea and John Owen Dominis during that same period, Rosa was assigned the temporary reins of their positions: Acting Commander-in-Chief of the Forces of the Kingdom (Dominis), Acting Adjutant General of the Forces of the Kingdom (Iaukea) and Acting Governor of Oahu (Iaukea).